-When Bishop Scott J. Jones spoke about “We Love All God’s Children," an initiative of the United Methodist Church, the Rev. Debbie Tipps was all ears – and ready to spring into action.
+When Bishop Scott J. Jones spoke about the “We Love All God’s Children” an initiative of the United Methodist Church, the Rev. Debbie Tipps was all ears – and ready to spring into action.
 On a recent visit to Tyler, the Bishop spoke about literacy.
 “If a child doesn’t grasp reading skills early on, they fall behind,” Tipps recalled.
 “It broke my heart when I started thinking about the kids in Henderson.”

 She works as minister of congregational care and children at FUMC Henderson, where the school drop-out rate is high.

 Tipps is confident that fostering a love for reading could change that.

 Tipps explained that by the 3rd grade, children need to have mastered reading skill so they can pass the STAAR test.

 That’s not an easy task, especially for some students, Tipps said.
 She knows how difficult reading can be from her own experience.